 A graduate of the Electronic Attack Weapons School, Jason served as a Prowler tactics instructor in the fleet and as an EA-6B instructor at the Prowler Fleet Replacement Squadron, VAQ-129.
 He also graduated from the U.S. Army’s Command and General Staff College and earned a Master of Arts degree in International Relations from Webster University.
 His staff tours include service in the Joint Staff J-5 as policy planner for global defense posture and assignment as deputy director for Plans and Policy (N5B) at the headquarters of Commander, U.S. Pacific Fleet.

-His personal decorations include the Meritorious Service Medal, Defense Meritorious Service Medal, the Air Medal with Combat “V,” eight Strike/Flight Air Medals, one Navy and Marine Corps Commendation Medal with Combat “V,” as well as various other personal, campaign and unit awards.
-Jason has accumulated over 2,900 flight hours.
+Jason assumed command of Naval Air Station Corpus Christi on July 31, 2019.
+His personal decorations include the Meritorious Service Medal, Air Medal with Combat “V”, eight Strike/Flight Air Medals, Navy and Marine Corps Commendation Medal with Combat “V,” and various other personal and campaign awards.
+He has accumulated over 2,900 flight hours.